LamakerOfficial/help-center/_posts/minecraft/general/2021-09-06-server-softwares.md

 [Pocketmine](https://www.pocketmine.net) is a lightweight Minecraft Bedrock server software.
 It supports Pocketmine plugins and multiworld system.

 ### Altay
-Altay is an optimized fork of Pocketmine(PMMP).
-It contains extra features and supports Pocketmine plugins.
+[Altay](https://github.com/TuranicTeam/Altay) is an optimized fork of Pocketmine that contains extra features and supports all Pocketmine plugins.

 ### Vanilla Bedrock
 Vanilla Bedrock is the default Bedrock software provided by Minecraft.
 It supports Behaviour packs but not plugins.